See All Blog Categories » Advice for Freelance Copywriters » 15 Tips to Bust Through Writer’s Block and Create Killer Copy

 It’s okay to write out of order.
 Start with whatever sections of the copy feel “easy” to give you a running start on the “hard” parts.

-Or maybe you have a boilerplate paragraph about the company or some disclaimers to go at the end.
-Or perhaps there’s a sentence you already have in mind even if you don’t know exactly how or where you’ll use it.
+Or maybe you have a boilerplate paragraph about the company to go at the end.
+Perhaps you already have a sentence or key point in mind. even if you don’t know exactly how or where you’ll use it.
 Something – anything – on the page can be the little spark that lights your creative fire.

 In the book Tools of Titans, author Tim Ferriss quotes movie director Robert Rodriquez talking about the creative process.